 List of Available InspectorBar.Buttons#

-.
-They are public and can be used in your application.
-Note that all the parameters of these functions have default values, therefore, you do not need to provide any values, however, if you want to modify any of the parameters, it is exactly the same as described in the Customize Predefined Buttons section.
+, they are public and can be used in your application.
+Note that all the parameters of these functions have default values, therefore, you do not need to provide any values, however, if you want to modify any of the parameters, it is exactly the same as described in Create New Buttons section.

 Button | ID | Description | Renders For |